Some Importance of Making Use of StudentLoans.gov

 For undergraduates, it all starts with completing the Free Application for Federal Student Aid (FAFSA).
 Also, you’ll want to create an FSA ID.
 This gives you access to an online account.

 Furthermore, it serves as your legal signature.
-Graduate students, professional students and parents can apply for PLUS loans here.
+Graduate students, professional students, and parents can apply for PLUS loans here.
 Also, you can find helpful videos on the homepage to learn more about federal student loans.
 They include an overview of the financial aid process.

 2. There is Provision Consolidate Your Student Loans Here

-StudentLoans.gov is also where you where you can consolidate your federal student loans.
+StudentLoans.gov is also where you can consolidate your federal student loans.
 One great feature you’ll find here and throughout the website are demos.
 They aim at helping you check out the process before applying.

 Also, there’s no application fee to complete a Direct Consolidation Loan application.
 Consolidate your loans by logging into StudentLoans.gov.
 Click on the “consolidate my loans” section.
 You would see a long list of your student loans.
 Check all the loans you want to include.

-You can see the titles of each individual loan by hovering over the question mark box with your mouse.
-As a matter of fact, the name should pop up when you do.
 Also, you’ll be able to send your new consolidation loan to the servicer of your choice.
 Check which payment plan you want.
 The whole consolidation process should take about two months at most for everything to transition over.

 3. You can Apply for an Income-Driven Repayment Plan Here